mibuthu/wp-comment-guestbook/readme.txt

 = Usage: =
 Simply insert the shortcode `[comment-guestbook]` into a page to enable this plugin.

-On the admin page (goto Comments -> About Guestbook) you can find a detailed description and a lot options to modify the output.
+On the admin page (goto Comments -> About Guestbook) you can find a detailed description.
+In the admin area you can find a settings page with a lot of options to modify the behavior and output.

 If you want to follow the development status have a look at the [git-repository on github](https://github.com/mibuthu/wp-comment-guestbook "wp-comment-guestbook git-repository").